zEdS15B3GCwq/TI-tweaks-mod/README.md

 ## Updates

-Download the latest .zip and repeat the installation process steps.
+Download the latest .zip and repeat the installation process, overwriting previous content.

-I haven't been able to make mod download and update work in UMM, and I don't care enough to waste more time on it.
+I haven't been able to make mod download and update work in UMM, and I don't care enough to waste more time on trying.

 ## Known Bugs